Spillover Effects in the Presence of Unobserved Networks: Spillover Effects in Multiple Networks

 \subsection{The Setup}

-We use $i=1,2, \cdots, N$ to index the individuals in the population.
-We then define a treatment assignment vector, $\bT = (T_1, \cdots, T_N)^\top$, where a random variable $T_i \in \{0, 1\}$ denotes the treatment that individual $i$ receives.
-The lower case $\bt$ is used as an realization of $\bT$ and $t_i$ as the $i$ th element of $\bt$.
-We consider an experimental design where $\Pr(\bT=\bt)$ is known for all $\bt$ and $0 < \Pr(T_i=1) < 1$ for all $i$.
-The support of the treatment assignment vector is denoted by $\cT = \{\bt: \Pr(\bT=\bt) >0\}.$ Throughout the paper, we assume that the treatment assignment is equivalent to the receipt of such treatment (perfect compliance) and there exists no different version of the treatment \citep{imbens2015causal}.

-Let $Y_i (\bt)$ denote the potential outcome of individual $i$ if the treatment assignment vector is set to $\bt$.
+Consider a randomized experiment with sample size $N$ and each unit is indexed by $i \in \{1,2, \ldots, N\}$.
+Define a treatment assignment vector $\bT = (T_1, \ldots, T_N)^\top$ where binary treatment variable $T_i \in \{0, 1\}$ denotes the treatment received by unit $i$.
+For example, $T_i = 1$ would mean that unit $i$ receives an informational message, and $T_i = 0$ would mean unit $i$ is in a control group who does not receive any message.
+Based on the experimental design, treatment assignment probability $\Pr(\bT=\bt)$ is known for all $\bt \in \{0,1\}^N$.
+Using the potential outcomes framework \citep{neyman1923, rubin1974causal}, let $Y_i (\bt)$ denote the potential outcome of individual $i$ if the treatment assignment vector $\bT$ is set to $\bt$.
 Importantly, the potential outcome of individual $i$ is affected not only by her own treatment assignment but also by the treatments received by others.
-There exists spillover/interference between individuals \citep{cox1958planning, rubin1980SUTVA}.
-In our application, this means that online petition signing of a Twitter user depends not only on her own treatment assignment but also on the treatment assignment of other Twitter users.
+Thus, we allow for spillover/interference between individuals \citep{cox1958planning, rubin1980SUTVA}.
+In our running example, voting behavior of a given individual can be affected not only by whether she directly receives the informational message but also by messages assigned to her friends as people can share information with one another.